BrianOSullivanGit/stochasticSim/README.md

 cd stochasticSimFramework
 ```

-Now download the simulation framework, either latest release of clone the head of tree from gitHub.
+Now download and unpack the simulation framework, either latest release or main branch from gitHub, for example using main,
 ```
-# tar zxvf ../../stochasticSim.tgz
+unzip <download path>/stochasticSim-main.zip
 ```

-Next cd to the stochasticSim directory.
+Enter the stochasticSim directory.
 Look at the installation script to find out what it will install.
 Run the install script, checking for any errors in the output and if required rectify any issues that may have occurred during installation.
 ```
 cd stochasticSim